 Although the HR-V name has been used internationally since 1999, it first appeared in the US in 2016.
 This first-generation US-spec Honda HR-V helped to popularize the subcompact SUV segment, as it combined the versatility of an SUV with the footprint of a small car (it's based on the same engineering platform as the Honda Fit).
 This version has a 1.8-litre, four-cylinder powertrain with 141hp and, like the second-generation model, uses a CVT automatic transmission that's designed more for fuel economy than performance—it promises a 29 MPG rating according to the EPA.
 Front-wheel drive models were also available with a six-speed manual transmission, although they're hard to find and were discontinued from the 2020 model year.

-The first-gen HR-V featured what Honda called the Magic Seat system.
+The 2016 Honda HR-V featured what Honda called the Magic Seat system.
 Carried over from the Fit, this innovative idea lets you fold the rear seats all sorts of different ways to allow for multiple seating and cargo configurations.
 Choose from Utility Mode for maximum cargo space, Tall Mode for carrying larger items such as pot plants, or Long Mode to maximize space for the likes of surfboards or lumber.
 The cargo space has a capacity of 58.8 cubic feet, which is actually more than the model that succeeded it.

 Early HR-Vs had a rather clunky infotainment system, but this was much improved on later models.
-There’s a range of trim levels to choose from: LX, which is the base model, EX which has features such as automatic climate control and lane-departure warning, or the top-spec EX-L trim, which gives you extras such as leather-trimmed seats.
-EX and EX-L models get a 180-Watt audio system, while LX models make do with a 16–Watt system.
+There's a range of trim levels to choose from: LX, which is the base model, EX which has features such as automatic climate control and lane-departure warning, or the top-spec EX-L trim, which gives you extras such as leather-trimmed seats.
+EX and EX-L models get a 180-watt audio system, while LX models make do with a 160-watt system.

 The HR-V had a mid-life refresh in 2019, with revised body panels, upgraded LED headlights, and a new infotainment system that added physical buttons and a volume knob, something that was missing from the touchscreen-only system originally fitted.
-The facelifted HR-V also saw the Honda Sensing package included as standard on the EX and EX-L models, bringing in more advanced safety systems.
+The 2019 HR-V also saw the Honda Sensing package included as standard on the EX and EX-L models, bringing in more advanced safety systems.